wintercms/meta/l6-upgrade-notes.md

   - [`bootstrap/autoload.php`](https://github.com/octobercms/october/blob/wip/laravel-6/bootstrap/autoload.php)
   - [`artisan`](https://github.com/octobercms/october/blob/wip/laravel-6/artisan)

-### Unit Testing
+### October CMS Unit Testing

-If you are using unit testing, you will need to make some changes to your composer.json file, the `tests/` directory, and your unit tests themselves.
+If you are running unit testing for October CMS development, you will need to make some changes to your composer.json file and replace the `tests` folder in your installation to get the new browser tests and the updates to the unit tests.

 **composer.json** changes required:
 ```json